|

 Xiao Hujia |

-The specific title Xiao Hujia (Short Version of Nomad Reed Pipe) does not seem to appear in Tang dynasty melody lists5 but it is mentioned in Tang dynasty poetry.6 The earliest mention as a qin title is perhaps in connection with a southern Tang dynasty qin player named Tang Yi.7 As for actual surviving tablature, these can be found in four handbooks to 1585, then once again in 1890 (unexamined, but apparently unrelated).8 Of the first four, the version in Zheyin Shizi Qinpu (<1491) adds lyrics but is otherwise identical to 1425, as is Fengxuan Xuanpin (1539).
-Chongxiu Zhenchuan Qinpu (1585) had the same lyrics as Zheyin, but a somewhat different melody.9
+As for actual surviving Xiao Hujia tablatures, these can be found in four handbooks from 1425 to 1585, then once again in 1890 (seems to be unrelated).11 Of the first four, the version in Zheyin Shizi Qinpu (>1505) adds lyrics but is otherwise identical to 1425, as is Fengxuan Xuanpin (1539).
+Chongxiu Zhenchuan Qinpu (1585) had the same lyrics as Zheyin, but a somewhat different melody.12

-One source says that Xiao Hujia had 19 parts, whereas Da Hujia had 18.
-Its adaption as a qin piece is generally attributed to Dong Tinglan12 (ca. 695 - 765), a qin master famous for playing several melodies in huangzhong (yellow bell) mode that have a strong non-standard Chinese modal feel.
+At least one source says that Xiao Hujia had 19 parts, whereas Da Hujia had 18.
+Its creation or adaptation as a qin piece is generally attributed to Dong Tinglan14 (ca. 695 - 765), a qin master famous for playing several melodies in huangzhong (yellow bell) mode that have a strong non-standard Chinese modal feel.

-Perhaps it is significant that Dong was from Longxi,13 a region in Gansu province not far from its current capital, Lanzhou, and about 500 km WNW of Chang An, the Tang capital.
-He studied qin from Chen Huai(gu),14 who was then serving in the army in Fengzhou, about 150 km upriver from Chang An.
+With regard to the mode, perhaps it is significant that Dong was from Longxi,15 a region in Gansu province not far from its current capital, Lanzhou, and about 500 km WNW of Chang An, the Tang capital.
+He studied qin from Chen Huai(gu),16 who was then serving in the army in Fengzhou, about 150 km upriver from Chang An.
 Presumably Dong later spent some time in the capital because he became well known in literary circles and was highly praised in several poems.
 He edited a qin handbook, now lost.
-Two of his students, Zheng You15 and Du Shanren,16 both also became well-known players.
+Two of his students, Zheng You17 and Du Shanren,18 both also became well-known players.

-Three surviving qin handbooks of the 15th and 16th centuries include both Xiao Hujia and Da Hujia, the latter having 18 sections.17 But after this the Hujia title survived basically as Hujia Shiba Pai (18 Beats of Nomad Reed Pipe), always in 18 sections, though several different new melodies were tried before settling on the version common in the 18th and 19th centuries.
+Three of the four surviving qin handbooks from the 15th and 16th centuries that include Xiao Hujia also have Da Hujia, the latter having 18 sections.19 But after this the Hujia title survived basically as Hujia Shiba Pai (18 Beats of Nomad Reed Pipe), always in 18 sections, though several different new melodies were tried before settling on the version common in the 18th and 19th centuries.
 Melodically there is little relation between the short and long versions, except that they both use the same huangzhong tuning.

 Besides my own, there are recordings of Xiao Hujia by Xu Jian (first half), Ding Yang and Yao Gongbai, as well as the recording with transcription in Bell Yung's Celestial Airs of Antiquity.